clackotron/clackotron.github.io/README.md

 # Clackotron 2000

-The Clackotron 2000 project aims to bring the [split flap modules](https://en.wikipedia.org/wiki/Split-flap_display) used by the [Swiss Federal Railways (SBB)](https://en.wikipedia.org/wiki/Swiss_Federal_Railways) back to life for makers an enthusiasts.
+The Clackotron 2000 project aims to bring the [split flap modules](https://en.wikipedia.org/wiki/Split-flap_display) used by the [Swiss Federal Railways (SBB)](https://en.wikipedia.org/wiki/Swiss_Federal_Railways) back to life for makers and enthusiasts.
 Unlike other projects, we intend to provide a complete hardware and software solution that can be used out-of-the-box.

 In short, the project consists of the following parts:
 * [Hardware](https://github.com/clackotron/clackotron_hardware) - A custom PCB designed in KiCAD that can be ordered (almost fully) assembled.